pyrocms/pyrocms-docs/content/general/getting-started/upgrade-2-0-to-2-1.md

      git pull git://github.com/pyrocms/pyrocms.git 2.1/master.

+## Enable all core modules

+If you have disabled any core modules from CP > Addons then re-enable them before you do the update so that any migrations that may use a module will be able to run.
+You can disable the module again when the upgrade is complete.

-## Backup Your Add-ons and configuration files
+## Backup your Add-ons and configuration files

 We're going to replace the entire system, so you'll need to back up any files you've modified.
 Most likely, this is just the database.php file, which is stored in system/cms/config/database.php and contains your database connection details.
 You may also want to compare the main config file in system/cms/config/config.php as the $config['index\_page'] item may have been set to an empty string by the installer to remove "index.php" from the url.